bespinian/blog/content/posts/git-the-important-parts/index.md

 * a1b8fc5 Add information on planet Mercury
 ```

 We can see the feature branch `saturn-to-neptune` which we are working on and which branches off from `develop` at the commit which adds information on the planet Earth.
-In the meantime someone else has added information on the planets Mars and Jupiter on the `develop` branch.
+Meanwhile, someone else has added information on the planets Mars and Jupiter on the `develop` branch.
 So, before submitting our feature branch for review, we need to bring it up to date with those two additional commits on `develop`.
 This we achieve by rebasing our feature branch on `develop` by executing

 ```shell
 git rebase develop
 ```

 while on the feature branch.
-At this point Git will prompt us to resolve any merge conflicts that might arise from integrating those two commits on our feature branch.
+At this point, Git will prompt us to resolve any merge conflicts that might arise from integrating those two commits on our feature branch.
 If we are lucky, there are none.
 After potential merge conflicts are resolved, our repository will look as follows:

 ```shell
 * 1d32960 (HEAD -> feature/saturn-to-neptune) Add information on planet Neptune